 Do you have a nonfiction idea for a book, article, or blog.
 Put it through these tests and your chances of publication will improve.
 Please bring samples of your writing, which we can discuss and examine in a safe and creative environment.
 You will come away with a stronger written piece, as well as a realistic plan for moving forward.

 We’ll look at the process and pieces: interior formatting, cover design, why POD printing is best, securing an ISBN and bar code, and more.

 3F – Branding for People Who Are Not Cows

 A step-by-step approach to building a marketing identity that focuses on an author’s uniqueness.

 3G – Winning at Winning Contests

-Winning your way to a publishing contract and/or agency contract.
+Win your way to a publishing contract and/or agency contract.
 Embrace contests to initiate your writing career.
 Create publicity and create market awareness by winning contests.
-Learn why you need to separate your writing passion from your contest entries, and harness your contests entries to work for you.
+Learn why you need to separate your writing passion from your contest entries, and harness your contest entries to work for you.

 4A – Write to Heal